hershaw/python-rest-challenge/README.md

 1. Fork this repo, take a branch, and write your code there
-1. Add me [hershaw](https://github.com/hershaw) as a collaborator and when you are ready to submit, issue a PR to master in your own fork and I will review it.
+1. Add me [hershaw](https://github.com/hershaw) as a collaborator and when you are ready to submit, issue a PR to master in your own fork and I will review it

 ## Submission